Sale is Ending soon!

 “Instant Ochazuke,” A Wonderful Midnight Snack

 Life is so stressful in most modern Japanese cities.
-Many people can’t find the time to cook a proper ochazuke using all fresh ingredients.
-That’s why companies started creating “Instant Ochazuke” packets for sale in various grocery stores.
-Today, millions of Japanese people purchase these “Instant Ochazuke” packets and enjoy them as a midnight snack.
-Most “Instant Ochazuke” are packaged with toppings such as seaweed, various herbs, and rice crackers.
-All customers have to do is get some cooked rice, put the seasoning over the rice, and pour hot green tea over it all.
-Most Japanese people always have leftover rice at home, so adding an “Instant Ochazuke” packet is a great way to make a satisfying snack extremely quickly.
-“Instant Ochazuke” is extremely affordable and easy to make, which is why it’s such a favorite among the super-stressed out Japanese working class.
+Many people can’t find the time to cook a proper ochazuke using only fresh ingredients.
+That’s why companies started creating "Instant Ochazuke" packets for sale in various grocery stores.
+Today, millions of Japanese people purchase these "Instant Ochazuke" packets and enjoy them as a midnight snack.
+Most "Instant Ochazuke" are packaged with toppings such as seaweed, various herbs, and rice crackers.
+All customers have to do is get some cooked rice, sprinkle the seasoning over the rice, and pour hot green tea over it all.
+Most Japanese people always have leftover rice at home, so adding an "Instant Ochazuke" packet is a great way to make a satisfying snack extremely quickly.
+"Instant Ochazuke" is extremely affordable and easy to make, which is why it’s such a favorite among the super-stressed-out Japanese working class.

 Learn The Rich History of Japan’s Favorite Snack: Onigiri